MinaProtocol/MIPs/MIPS/mip-0006-slot-reduction-90s.md

 An important detail is that the SNARK coordinator dispatches work to the workers in pairs, and each individual worker processes tasks sequentially.
 As a result, the realistic comparison is between the current `22p` (sequential execution by a single worker) and the optimized `4p` (parallelized execution).
 By modifying the coordinator to utilize a larger pool of workers, we can reduce SNARK work latency by up to a factor of **6.5×**.
 This improvement is achievable with at least ten SNARK workers per coordinator, though latency improvements begin to materialize with any number greater than one.

-This reduction in latency is sufficient to support a halving of slot time, and it also enables a doubling of the number of account updates per zkApp transaction.
+This reduction in latency is sufficient to support a halving of slot time, and it also enables a raise in the number of account updates per zkApp transaction (subject of another MIP considered for the upcoming Fall 2025 hardfork).
 Notably, this optimization does not require any protocol changes and therefore does not constitute a separate MIP.

 # Copyright